yuehanwang17mcp/big-data-spring2018/week-02/WS01_Python-Intro.md

 ### Strings

 Strings are sets of characters.
 We create them by enclosing characters in quotes.
-Python treats single quotes the same as double quotes.
+Python treats single quotes the same as double quotes, but it's good practice to be consistent with what you use.

 Strings can be thought of as lists of characters - we'll get into lists a bit more later.
 For now, know that we can access substrings by specifying ranges in the list or characters.
 They also have a number of methods or operations that we can perform with them.